mekomsolutions/openmrs-module-initializer/readme/ampathformstranslations.md

 ```

 **NOTE:**
 * The `form` attribute must be provided with an existing form name for the translations to load successfully.
-The translations form resources get names following the following pattern `<form_name>_translations_<locale>`.
+The translations form resources get names following the following pattern `<form_name>_translations_<language>`.

 ###### Further examples:
 Please look at the test configuration folder for sample import files for all domains, see [here](../api/src/test/resources/testAppDataDir/configuration).